-Planning Your Tap Room Draft System
+Planning Your Tap Room Draft System for Success

 When you’re planning for your brewery taproom, there are several things to keep in mind.
 Making the right decisions now can keep you from having headaches later.
 Here are a number of things to keep in mind for your draft system.

 Long lines can pour great beer too, but short systems have definite advantages.
 For one, short lines don’t waste as much beer.
 Changing kegs and cleaning lines incur costs from dumped beer and the longer the lines, the more the waste.
 Shorter lines are also easier to keep clean.
 There’s simply less biomass that forms in short lines and cleaning is generally simpler and more effective.
 Finally, short lines are easier and cheaper to replace.
 Some beers can flavor-stain a line and when change out is cheap, there are few worries.

 2. Consider pouring from a walk-in cooler.